 I’ve been shooting a lot of street photography in Fukuoka and it dawned on me that the fashion game here was insane.
 Probably one of the best in the world.

-Everyone is so well dressed and looks great all the time, and Fukuoka is known in Japan to be the best city for good looking people.
+Everyone is so well dressed and looks great all the time, and Fukuoka is known in Japan to be the best city for good-looking people.

-Every time I meet someone here in California that is from Japan they always say the same thing.
+Every time I meet someone here in California who is from Japan they always say the same thing.
 Actually, I just met a Sushi chef this week who asked me where I live in Japan and he said it, “Oh!
 Fukuoka, beautiful girls!”
 My buddy goes, “what? what about Tokyo,” the chef goes, “Ehhh.”

-Anyway, I saw this amazing opportunity in Fukuoka to shoot some street photography with a lean towards more of a street fashion style and really it’s been a ton of fun.
+Anyway, I saw this amazing opportunity in Fukuoka to shoot some street photography with a lean towards more of a street fashion style, and really it’s been a ton of fun.

 Is 90mm (135mm equivalent) Too Much?

 I ask myself this question a lot.
 Sometimes 90mm is too much, but sometimes it’s perfect.
 But usually, it’s too much.
-You have to really be in the right mood for it and especially the right location.
+You have to really be in the right mood for it especially the right location.
 Shooting tight cramped streets is difficult and it probably won’t work in a lot of places.
 In Fukuoka, you have these cool long streets with neon signs with lots of compressions and the 90mm is perfect.

 Just like with any lens, it takes some time to get used to using a long lens and it really helps to know your city so you can choose the best locations appropriately.